countryBumpkin/CS120/HW_13_API.md

 Write code for a linked list that stores a name and user id.
 The program should add a total of four people to the linked list and print debugging statements to prove functionality is implemented.

+For basic code to implement the following functions, see the notes on Linked Lists.

 ## Class Node: ##

 Private Variables: